tylerhasman/CubeEngine/README.md

 or

-Run StartEditor.java to start a very basic edit where you can fly around.
+Run StartEditor.java to start a very basic editor where you can fly around.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.